Womonscape Center Inc.

 Q. Isn't womon spelled incorrectly?
 If not, why do you spell it like that?

 A. Womon is an alternative spelling for woman.
 This spelling has been used historically in the United States since the 1970s as a way for women to regain strength.
 For many women it is a way to reclaim themselves as individuals who are not dependent on a “man,” even in their name.
-Other ways women have renamed themselves in this way include ‘womyn’ and ‘wimmin.’
+Other ways women have renamed themselves in this way include ‘womyn’ and ‘wimmin,’ and in more recent times, 'wymmyn.'

 Q. What does your slogan, "Serving and enriching women's lives" mean?

 A. We are here to serve women and help them meet their needs.
-If a woman comes in the Womonscape Center looking for a book or recording, we will do our best to locate it.
-If a woman comes to the Center needing a space to rest quietly, we will make a space for her to do so.
-If she needs information about community resources, or someone to listen to her ideas or concerns, the Center can serve as a sounding board or an empathetic ear.
+If a woman calls the Womonscape Center looking for a book or recording, we will do our best to locate it.
+If a woman contacts the Center needing information about community resources, or someone to listen to her ideas or concerns, the Center can serve as a sounding board or an empathetic ear.

-It is our aim that women’s lives will be enriched by what they experience at the Womonscape Center.
-Reading a book, listening to music, having a thoughtful conversation, seeing a woman-inspired movie--all can lead to a richer life.
+It is our aim that women’s lives will be enriched by what they experience with the Womonscape Center.
+Reading a book, having a thoughtful conversation, listening to an interview, a podcast or watching a clip of a woman-inspired movie all can lead to a richer life.

 Q. Are there any exceptions to your guidelines and policies?